Vital Basics of Answered Prayer

 “And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses.
 But if ye do not forgive, neither will your Father which is in heaven forgive your trespasses.”
 (Mark 11:25-26)

 Refusing to forgive others who offend us is probably the greatest enemy of prayer.
 If you are having trouble forgiving, go to God with it, ask Him to help you in Jesus’ Name.
 He will.
 He is not angry with your struggle.
 He wants to help.
-I always say, "When you're in trouble, run TO God.
-Don't run AWAY from Him.
-He's waiting to help you."

 There are two kinds of forgiveness in the Bible.
 When someone sins against us unconsciously, we are to forgive him or her immediately.
 This is the kind of forgiveness that Jesus is talking about in the above verse of Scripture.
 If someone did not intend to harm us, yet somehow they managed to do exactly that, we must forgive and release them immediately, without confrontation.